Quality Assessment of the Flow-Volume Loop

 A frequent variation of the normal flow-volume loop is the so-called 'shoulder': a bulge to the outside, high on the curve.
 This shoulder is usually seen in spirometry loops from young females.

 To be sure that the patient has blown his maximal values during the FVC spirometry test, it is necessary to let him blow at least twice.

 If the tests are reproducible one can be sure that the patient has blown out all he has got.
 Indeed it is very difficult to make two reproducible spirometry tests without maximum effort.

-Reproducibility is calculated on three parameters: FEV1, FVC and PEF.
-Two spirometry tests are reproducible if the difference in value for FEV1 and FVC are less than 5% and 200mL and Peak Flow variation is less than 10%.
+Reproducibility is calculated on two parameters: FEV1 and FVC.
+Two spirometry tests are reproducible if the difference in value for FEV1 and FVC are less than 150mL.
 If one of these parameters deviates more between the two tests the patient will need to do another test until he has blown to reproducible tests or until he has tried 8 times.
 Some patients never succeed in blowing reproducible tests.

 Even if the patient's spirometry is normal (values are at least equal to predicted values) it is necessary to have him blow reproducible tests.
 This is important to be able to follow up the patient.
 If one would have suboptimal values it is impossible to assess the time trend of the patient over the course of years.
 A healthy patient can lose up to 25ml of FEV1 per year.